 Interactive prompt response

 These settings are recommendations for the Perfect Setup install.
-There may be certian values that may need to change if other software or packages
+There may be certian values that may need to change if other software or packages have been installed.

 Would you like to set more restrictive permissions on the administration utilities? -> YES